How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 1 .
 The Significance of Dementia Counteraction

 Dementia is a serious illness that affects memory, thinking, and day-to-day functioning.
-It can make it harder for a person to be prosperous, free, and satisfied with themselves.
+It can make it harder for people to be prosperous, free, and satisfied with themselves.
 Currently, there are 50 million people worldwide suffering from dementia, and this number is expected to rise to 152 million by 2050.
 Dementia is a major cause of incapacity and dependence among older adults.
 It also costs the global economy $1 trillion per year on average.
 Delaying or preventing dementia can benefit individuals and society in multiple ways.

 2 .
 Key Mechanisms for Combating Dementia